nzroo/My-Markdown/README.md

 My name is Gabriel de Assis Adão 👨‍💻BR

-I'm a Developer, that has been studingas a Full-Stack developer since 2020.  💻
+I'm a Developer, that has been studing a Full-Stack developer since 2020.  💻

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.